itstaraking/EasyBasketball/README.md

 # Easy Basketball
 Basketball is a sport beloved by many.
 It is no surprise that casual basketball shooter games are also a favorite of mobile gamers.
-Easy Basketball is a simple, free-play shooter game created using with Unity Game Engine, coded in C# and published on Google Play.
+Easy Basketball is a simple, free-play shooter game.
+I designed the graphics in Illustrator and Photoshop and built the game using Unity Game Engine, coded in C# and published on Google Play.

 ### Code Preview